 The letters from Casaubon's years in London are now published: The Correspondence of Isaac Casaubon in EnglandLink opens in a new window, 1610-14, 4 vols, edited by Paul Botley and Máté Vince, Geneva, Droz, 2018

-Reviews of the new edition are now appearing.
+The new edition has received praise in many reviews.
 Nick Hardy wrote: ‘This outstandingly well‐researched and presented edition of Isaac Casaubon’s correspondence ... illuminates every aspect of late humanist culture.
 An edition ... at the cutting edge of research into late Renaissance correspondence’ (Renaissance Studies).
 James Zetzel wrote: 'For their labors on this material, Paul Botley and Máté Vince deserve our profound admiration as well as our thanks. ...
 This edition displays an astonishing level of both learning and accuracy’ (Bryn Mawr Classical Review).
 William Stenhouse spoke of an ‘inspiring and imposing edition. ...
 The editors’ achievements are remarkable ... a fundamental resource for anyone interested in early seventeenth-century religious debates, in the intellectual world of the Stuart court, or in later Renaissance scholarship’ (Renaissance Quarterly).
 Jan Machielsen: 'it is a minor miracle that in the age of REF submissions and impact case-studies even a partial critical edition of Casaubon’s correspondence is able to appear.
 The editors deserve a great deal of admiration for this considerable contribution to scholarship' (English Historical Review).
 Thomas Vozar: 'a major contribution to the study of the early modern republic of letters and indeed to intellectual history more generally' (Early Modern Literary Studies).